How to Find Your Target Audience on Social Media: 10 Tips to Follow

-Running a PromoRepublic facebook page for a while, I’ve discovered some types of posts that work perfectly for my business page.
+Having run a PromoRepublic Facebook page for a while, I’ve discovered some types of posts that work perfectly for my business page.

-While there is a lot to think about in the social media space, being a social media marketer is more than knowing the Facebook 2019 post size changes or what demographics to target with Twitter ads.
+While there is a lot to think about in the social media space, being a social media marketer is more than knowing Facebook 2019 post size changes or what demographics to target with Twitter ads.
 You have to create great content on every channel you’re using.
-Here are some things that work great for PromoRepublic.
+Engaging audience through social media is an art, and here are some tricks that work great for PromoRepublic.

-If you ask yourself “Why they do not comment on my posts?”, you should also ask yourself whether you ASK them questions in your posts!
-Sometimes, your followers just do not understand what do you expect from them.
+If you ask yourself, “Why they do not comment on my posts?” you should also ask yourself whether you ASK them questions in your posts!
+Sometimes, your followers just do not understand what you expect from them.
 It’s ok to let them know what you want them to do.

-Such kind piece of content will be interesting for your followers.
-By the way, it won’t take much time and efforts if you try PromoRepublic’s Graphics Editor.
-This tool allows you to create and edit pictures up to your liking.
+Such type of content will be interesting for your followers.
+By the way, it won’t take much time and effort if you try PromoRepublic’s Graphics Editor.
+This tool allows you to create and edit pictures per your liking.
 So to say, it will take you several minutes to “draw” a perfect Q&A post and schedule it to any page you want.
-But keep in mind that the message should be clear and picture appealing.
+But keep in mind, the message should be clear and the picture should be appealing.

 Q&A posts are good for polls and communications.
 Don’t be shy!
-Post some questions you need to know in order to provide better service to your fans and followers.
+Post some questions you need to know to provide better service to your fans and followers.

 Motivate With Visual Quotes

-When it comes to ads or engagement posts, people more likely to notice text with a picture.
+When it comes to ads or engagement posts, people are more likely to notice text with a picture.
 The thing is, we see a picture and decide within ⅕ of a second to read or not to read the text associated with it.
 Use this information to your advantage and offer them visual posts to motivate and inspire with great sayings and quotes.
-Why are these types of quotes are so popular?
-We all are fighting with inner questions all day long and when we find something that speaks to us and our situation, our finger instinctively taps the “like” button.
+Why are these types of quotes so popular?
+We are all fighting with inner questions all day long and when we find something that speaks to us and our situation, our finger instinctively taps that all important “like” button.

-There’s an art to promotional posts, so let’s take a lesson from the content marketing best practices I’ve picked up while marketing for PromoRepublic.
+There’s an art to creating promotional posts.
+Let’s take a lesson from the content marketing best practices I’ve picked up while marketing for PromoRepublic.